hnourtel/PAPUD_LogAnomalyDetection/README.md

 ```

 ## Getting started
+File tree structure
+Lauching script

 ## Contact
-If you would like to get in touch on this subject, contact hubert.nourtel@gmail.com or cerisara@loria.fr
+If you would like to get in touch on this subject, contact `hubert.nourtel@gmail.com` or `cerisara@loria.fr`

-## Copyrigth
+## Copyright
 Copyright LORIA, Hubert Nourtel, Christophe Cerisara, Samuel Cruz-Lara

    Licensed under the Apache License, Version 2.0 (the "License");